-Statistics // Industry highlights – ‘building permits’ and ‘building construction’
+Statistics // Industry highlights – Labour market and building permits

 Including statistics from ‘Building permits, January 2025’ and ‘Building construction, January 2025.’